There’s more than meets the eye at Oklahoma State Parks. Historic structures are just some of the wonders waiting to be found.Learn More

 Fort Gibson Historic Site & Interpretative Center

 Fort Gibson, in operation from 1824 to 1890, was the first army post in Indian Territory.
-The historic site encompasses 80 acres of grounds with 29 historic buildings and numerous archaeological ruins.
-Exhibits and living history programs relate to the settlement of Indian Territory and the development of the fort through its 70 years of occupation.
-Considered a National Historic Landmark, official National Trail of Tears Site and a designated "American Treasure," the site features a museum, visitors center, book shop and numerous period rooms.
+This historic site encompasses 80 acres of grounds with 29 historic buildings and numerous archaeological ruins.
+Exhibits and living history programs relate to Indian Territory settlement and the fort's development through its 70 years of occupation.
+A National Historic Landmark, official National Trail of Tears Site and a designated "American Treasure," Fort Gibson features a museum, visitors center, book shop and numerous period rooms.